EricMFink/PRcasebook/_pages/Preface.md

 Cover Illustration: Hablot Knight Brown or "Phiz", Attorney and Client, Fortitute and Impatience (1853)

 It would be idle to assert that there is nothing of selfishness in the pursuit of a profession.
 But its ideal is not one of individual success in competitive acquisitive activity.
-And because ideals operate powerfully to shape action, professional activity, even at its worst, is restrained and guided by something better than the desire for money rewards - [NOTE1]
+And because ideals operate powerfully to shape action, professional activity, even at its worst, is restrained and guided by something better than the desire for money rewards—[NOTE1]

 The function of the lawyer is to preserve a sceptical relativism in a society hell-bent for absolutes.
 The worse the society, the more law there will be.
 In Hell there will be nothing but law and due process will be meticulously observed.
 [NOTE2]